Skip to main content

 Emma · April 7, 2026 · 3 min read

 I built MoveWith for people like me - people who struggle to stay consistent with home workouts.
 I've done the expensive personal trainer route, I've subscribed to ClassPass and booked classes days in advance so that five hours before the session when I remember about it and I'm tired and don't want to go, I also don't want to cancel and lose money.
-But nothing has been as effective for keeping me consistent with my home workouts - and more importantly the home exercise program my physical therapists give me - than having a virtual workout partner.
+But nothing has been as effective for keeping me consistent with my home workouts - and more importantly the home exercise program my physical therapists give me (body doubling for exercise is the biggest reason why) - than having a virtual workout partner.

 The body doubling space wasn't built for this

 Other body doubling solutions out there are built primarily for desk work, and that creates real problems when you try to use them for fitness.
+I wrote a longer piece on body doubling for fitness that walks through why the desk-work model doesn't transfer cleanly to workouts, but the short version is that the social norms of a Focusmate-style session don't translate when one person is in yoga clothes and the other is doing dishes.
 As a woman, I feel vulnerable working out in yoga leggings on camera in front of a strange man who signed up to do focus work.
 The mismatch isn't just awkward - it makes the whole experience feel unsafe in a way that desk-work body doubling never does.
 MoveWith matches you exclusively with other people who are exercising, so everyone on the call is in the same context and the same headspace.

 Why being self-funded matters for you